Innmind/Immutable/docs/MAP.md

 A map is an unordered list of pair of elements, think of it like an associative array or a `array<T, S>` in the [Psalm](http://psalm.dev) nomenclature.
 But with the added benefit that the keys can be of any type, even objects!

-A map is always typed in order to be sure it only contains elements of the type you specified.
-If you try to add an element of a different type it will throw an error.

 ## `::of()`

 ```php